CSCfi/csc-user-guide/docs/apps/tensorflow.md

 module avail tensorflow
 ```

-To check the exact packages and version included a specific module, you can run for example:
+To check the exact packages and versions included a specific module, you can run for example:

 ```text
 module help tensorflow/1.14.0